iSEE-Laboratory/PixelFade/README.md

 - [Trained on MSMT17](https://drive.google.com/file/d/1zZXwgJ8BuRMjqimY7mqli-tFlX9GgO6M/view?usp=drive_link)

 ## How to run?
 You can refer to `run.sh` for running protection or recovery attack.
+Here we take Market1501 as an example.

 -  🔐 Protect images of Re-ID dataset and get Re-ID metrics